Yutman/Quest-SZN/README.md

 This includes events like logging in, logging out, session expiration, and other changes in the authentication token.

 onAuthStateChanged listener in my code snippet receives some kind of callback function.
-What it does is it passes this callback function as the second value of onAuthStateChanged:
+What it does is it passes this callback function as the second value of onAuthStateChanged

 ```js
 export const onAuthStateChangedListener = (callback) =>